tykind/tykind/README.md

 #### ⚒️ About my work
 Full-stack developer & reverse engineer. </br>
 My interests are mixed up withing a lot of things. </br>
-The languages I use the most: C++, javascript, typescript, and lua.
+The languages I use the most: C++, Rust, javascript, typescript, and lua.

 <details>